 High glucose levels can lead to frequent infections and slow-healing wounds.

-the different types of diabetes and its prevalence in Singapore.
+the different types of diabetes (type 1, type 2, gestational).

 how diabetes is diagnosed.